13 Types Of Fishing Rods & How To Choose The Right Rod?

 Final Thoughts

 Thanks very much for reading my article.
-I hope you found it useful and now understand the differences between all the types of fishing rods and poles.
+I hope you found it useful and now understand the differences between all fishing rods and poles.

-Spinning rods can double up for multiple uses and are the most versatile rods.
-Only if you plan to be specialized in a particular form of fishing such as fly fishing, or surf casting, then your first choice should be a spinning rod.
+Spinning rods are the most versatile rods that can double up for multiple uses.
+Unless you plan to specialize in a particular form of fishing, such as fly fishing or surf casting, your first choice should be a spinning rod.